kushSharma924/black-box/README.md

 - Multisource BFS finds, for each node in G, it's shortest path to any node in S.
 - The time complexity of multisource bfs is **O(V + E)** since each vertex is visited once and each edge is traversed once.
 - The space complexity of multisource bfs is **O(V)** since we maintain an array to store the shortest distance to all vertices.
+# Segment Tree
+- Let A be an integer array of size N.
+- Segment tree allows us to compute range sum/min/max/xor/gcd queries on A.
+- The time complexity of each query is **O(logN)** since we answer each query recursively, and each state can generate a max of 2 additional recursive calls.
+- The space complexity of the data structure is **O(N)** since we implement it using a binary heap.